nealcaren/fightordie/_sources/Volumes/22/06/socialism_and_the_negro.md

 -->
 # Socialism and the Negro (1921)

 We have an interesting letter from John H. Owens of Washington, which we would like to publish in full but can only note certain extracts.
-Mr. Owens says, in answer to the editorial in the July <span style="font-variant:small-caps;">Crisis</span> on "[The Negro and Radical Thought](../03/negro_and_radical_thought.md)":
+Mr. Owens says, in answer to the editorial in the July <span class = "small-caps">Crisis</span> on "[The Negro and Radical Thought](../03/negro_and_radical_thought.md)":

 > Is there not just the bare possibility that some of the issues which you consider subordinate to your central idea (of the emancipation of the Negro) might possess the neucleus of a tangible and definite solution?